-Lindsey moved in 2013 and one of the hopes for the podcast is that we will talking and checking in with each other more often.
+Lindsey moved to New Mexico in 2013 and one of the hopes for the podcast is that we will be talking and checking in with each other more often.

 Lindsey is an avid listener of true crime podcasts.
 “I work for myself and have to travel to different counties throughout New Mexico, so true crime podcasts have been my main source of entertainment for the last 2 years.”
 Lindsey’s favorite true crime podcasts include, but are not limited to: Casefile (holy grail!), Bear Brook, My Favorite Murder, In the Dark, Last Podcast on the Left, All Killa No Filla, Cold, Once Upon a Crime, Criminal, Southern Fried True Crime, and True Crime All the Time.

 Podcasting seemed doable, Lindsey enjoyed it so much as a listener, she thought she’d enjoy it as a podcaster.
 A lot of Lindsey’s favorite podcasts started as an idea by one or two people and just took off.
 In trying to come up with an idea for a true crime podcast that was unique, Lindsey understood she had certain limitations; she doesn’t have the time to do the research required for some of the great deep-dive podcasts.
 Both Lindsey’s favorite discussion-type podcasts and narrator podcasts cite their sources, and often recommend great true crime books, which is where the idea for True Crime Book Club was born.
 Once Lindsey had the idea, she could not imagine doing it with anyone but Margo.
 Margo was on board from the very beginning.
 Margo proposed the release schedule (Lindsey’s idea of reading a book, recording an episode, editing that episode, and releasing it each week was impossibly ridiculous!).
 Margo and Lindsey alternate choosing the book for each episode.